An easy sweet breakfast recipe. With less sugar and more protein and fiber, it’s a healthy one, too

 This post contains affiliate links.
 That means if you click on a link and make a purchase, I may make a small commission.
 This does not affect the price you pay but helps fund the website.

-Coconut Fruit Tart is a nice slice to wake up my taste buds and change up my breakfast groove.
+Baked Yogurt Tart with Mango and Coconut (or berries) is a nice slice to wake up your taste buds and change up breakfast groove.
 Less sugar and more protein and fiber is just dessert!

 - Prep Time: 15 minutes